33 Graduate Students

 The college was established in 1994.

-Private, coeducational, Christian college offering associates, bachelors and master’s degrees.
+Private, coeducational, Christian college offering associate, bachelor’s and master’s degrees.

 New Saint Andrews is located on Friendship Square and Main Street in the historic Skattaboe Block (1891) of downtown Moscow, Idaho.
 Moscow is nestled in the rolling hills of the Palouse region in Idaho’s picturesque northern panhandle, about 80 miles south of Spokane, Washington, and Coeur d’Alene, Idaho.
 It is 300 miles north of Boise, Idaho, the state capital, and is 300 miles east of Seattle.
 Moscow is a city with a population of approximately 22,000 and is home to Logos School, two Communion of Reformed Evangelical churches, Canon Press, and the University of Idaho.
 Washington State University is eight miles west in Pullman, Washington.
 For more information about the region, contact the Moscow Chamber of Commerce.

 New Saint Andrews College is an independent, non-profit corporation governed by a self-sustaining, thirteen-member Board of Trustees.

 New Saint Andrews College is an independent, non-profit corporation established by Christ Church, Moscow which is a member of the Communion of Reformed Evangelical Churches (CREC).
-The college’s directors are all members of CREC churches.
+The college’s trustees are all members of CREC churches.
 The college is a charter member of the Association of Classical & Christian Schools (ACCS) and a member of the Association of Reformed Colleges and Universities (ARCU).
 The college is also part of the University and College Accountability Network (UCAN).

 The college is blessed with a strong Christian faculty that includes some of the leaders of the classical Christian education revival, such as Senior Fellows Doug Wilson (author of Recovering the Lost Tools of Learning, The Paideia of God, and The Case for Classical Christian Education); Dr. Mitch Stokes (author of A Shot of Faith to the Head); and Dr. Christopher Schlect (contributor to Repairing the Ruins: The Classical and Christian Challenge to Modern Education).

 The graduate faculty includes seven senior fellows or fellows who hold the highest degree in their field.

 Undergraduate programs include an Associate (two-year program) and Bachelor of Liberal Arts and Culture (four-year program).